901 Employee Benefits

 3. Employees may not be able to remain contributing members if their established work hours fall below thirty-five (35) hours per week in the following circumstances:

-1. If they move to positions that are not set up for retirement benefits, or
+1. They move to positions that are not set up for retirement benefits, or

-2. If changes are made to their current positions which result in the positions becoming ineligible for retirement benefits.
+2. Changes are made to their current positions which result in the positions becoming ineligible for retirement benefits.

 4. If an employee’s established work hours will be reduced below thirty-five (35) hours per week, they should contact ERS to discuss potential impact of retirement benefits.

-2. Part-time employees who are not eligible for membership in the Employees' Retirement System may be required by law to participate in the Georgia Defined Contribution Plan, which is administered by the Employees' Retirement System.
+2. Part-time employees who are not eligible for membership in ERS may be required by law to participate in the Georgia Defined Contribution Plan, which is administered by ERS.
 There are exceptions based on age and years of service.

-3. Re-employed retired employees do not contribute to the Employees' Retirement System or to the Georgia Defined Contributions Plan.
+3. Re-employed retired employees do not contribute to ERS or to the Georgia Defined Contributions Plan.

 Section F: Leave